Capital & Centric: Kampus

 The company is also known for Kampus, created in partnership with Henry Boot Developments.
 Kampus is a private rented project located in central Manchester, on the former Manchester Metropolitan University campus.

 The mixed-used development includes the restoration of listed buildings, Minto & Turner and Minshull House, a 1960s Brutalist building called The Stack and two new build apartment blocks.
-The scheme is home to a number of independent commercial units, including Pollen, Nell’s, The Beeswing, Yum Cha, Madre, Cloudwater, General Store, Great North Pie, Red Light and Barkside.
-Kampus also home to The Bungalow, the former security cabin on stilts, which serves as a pop-up space.
+The scheme is home to a number of independent commercial units, as well as The Bungalow, the former security cabin on stilts, which serves as a pop-up space.
 In 2022, it was nominated as best pop-up at Manchester Food and Drink Festival.

-Kampus is well known for its new public spaces, including the re-opening of Little David Street, thought to be one of the only untouched cobbled streets in Manchester and the lush public gardens overlooking the canal.
-Manchester Confidential are reported to have described the Kampus garden as an oasis, adding it is ‘The most enchanting of all the new spaces accessible to the public’.
+Kampus is well known for its new public spaces, including the re-opening of Little David Street, thought to be one of the only untouched cobbled streets in Manchester and the public gardens overlooking the Rochdale Canal.
+Manchester Confidential are reported to have described the Kampus garden as an oasis, adding it is "The most enchanting of all the new spaces accessible to the public."